nick-etuk/pipeline1-sample-web-app/README.md

 # workstation1-sample-web-app
-Workstation1 scripts for a JavaScript web app with a backend in docker containers
+Workstation configuration scripts for a JavaScript web app with a backend in docker containers.